-The 2008 annual average weekly gross beta concentration of 21.8 fCi/m3 for the indicator stations was 0.7 fCi/m3 less than that for the control stations (22.5 fCi/m3).
-This difference is not statistically discernible, since it is less than the calculated MDD of 1.8 fCi/m3.
-Figure 4.2-1 and Table 4.2-1 provide the historical trending of the average weekly gross beta concentrations in air.
-In general, there is close agreement between the results for the indicator and control stations.
-This close agreement supports the position that the plant is not contributing significantly to the gross beta concentration in air.
+The 2010 annual average weekly gross beta activity at the Girard community station was 25.5 fCi/m3 which was 1.1 fCi/m3 greater than the control station average.
+This difference is not statistically discernible since it is less than the calculated MDD of 4.2 fCi/m3.

+The historical trending of the average weekly gross beta air concentrations for each year of operation and the preoperational period (September, 1981 to January, 1987) at the indicator, control and community stations is plotted in Figure 4.2-1 and listed in Table 4.2-1.
+In general, there is close agreement between the results for the indicator, control and community stations.
+This close agreement supports the position that the plant is not contributing significantly to the gross beta concentrations in air.

-Average Weekly Gross Beta Air Concentration
+Table 4.2-1 Average Weekly Gross Beta Air Concentration